Growing Up in Australia

 5. Appropriate written and oral communications skills for scholarly discourse

-Students who have successfully completed HIST3241 are not permitted to enrol in HIST3242.
+This course replaces the following course(s): HIST3241.
+Students who have successfully completed HIST3241 are not eligible to enrol in HIST3242.

 10 units of History at 1000 level or equivalent.